 Why choose SETU ?

 SETU (formerly WIT and IT Carlow) is a university-level education institution in the south-east of Ireland.
-It has over 10,000 students and 1,000 staff, and it supports a thriving research culture.
-Areas of R&D expertise include ICT, bio-pharma, eco-innovation, materials science, regional development, and health sciences.
+It has over 18,000 students and 1,800 staff, and it supports a thriving research culture.
+Areas of R&D; expertise include ICT, bio-pharma, eco-innovation, materials sciences, health sciences, business related research, regional development and Humanities and Social Sciences.
 Over the past 10 years, the university has successfully attracted over €139m in research funding from various sources.
 Researchers at SETU have obtained funding from the Programme for Research in Third Level Institutions (PRTLI) cycles 3, 4 and 5; Science Foundation Ireland (SFI) Research Frontiers Programme and the Principal Investigator Programme, and various European funding programmes including eTEN and InterReg.
 In addition, there are three Enterprise Ireland (EI) funded Technology Gateway Centres in the areas of applied materials research, telecommunications research, and pharmaceutical and biotechnology research.
 SETU Waterford has has an established track record of success in the various European Framework Programmes (FP), having obtained funding in FP4, FP5, FP6, FP7 and most recently Horizon 2020 (H2020).
 SETU Waterford was the leading Irish Institute of Technology in terms of funding drawdown under the H2020 framework programme.”

 As a result of its work on collaborative research projects, SETU has built extensive alliances with leading industrial and academic partners across Europe.
 In working with local SMEs, the university plays a significant role in the South-East region’s economic development by creating an eco-system of research, industry and entrepreneurship.
 SETU Waterford also encompasses a purpose-built centre for commercialisation and business incubation in its ArcLabs facility, as well as dedicated research support and technology transfer offices.